intel/transfer-learning/README.md

 **Features:**
 * Supports PyTorch\* and TensorFlow\*
-* Select from over [100 image classification and text classification models](Models.md) from Torchvision, PyTorch Hub, TensorFlow Hub, Keras, and Hugging Face
+* Select from over [100 computer vision and natural language processing models](Models.md) from Torchvision, PyTorch Hub, TensorFlow Hub, Keras, and Hugging Face
+* Use cases include:
+  * Image Classification
+  * Text Classification
+  * Text Generation
+  * Vision Anomaly Detection
 * Use your own custom dataset or get started quickly with built-in datasets
 * Automatically create a trainable classification layer customized for your dataset
 * Pre-process your dataset using scaling, cropping, batching, and splitting